Buying Used Solar Panels

-Bypass diodes will sometimes fail as a result of a nearby lightning strike.
+Bypass diodes sometimes fail as a result of a nearby lightning strike.
 If they are shorted out they will significantly reduce the solar panel output.
-Diodes can be frequently be changed with relative ease with silicon diodes of an amp rating of the panel; look for a voltage rating of 400V or better.
+Diodes can be frequently be changed with relative ease diodes of an amp rating of the panel; look for a voltage rating of 400V or better.

 Telephone: toll free at 1-888-810-4709